jonashackt/crossplane-training/README.md

-# 6. Bootstrapping Crossplane using GitOps principles
+# 6. Crossplane & GitOps principles

 ### 6.1 Handling Provider upgrades in a GitOps fashion